 Phantom electricity, also known as standby power, is the electricity consumed by devices that are plugged in but not actively in use.
-These “energy vampires” quietly drain power around the clock, adding up to significant energy waste, higher electricity bills, and an unnecessary environmental footprint.
+These “energy vampires” quietly draw power around the clock, adding up to energy waste, higher electricity bills, and an unnecessary environmental footprint.

-One of the easiest, most effective ways to reduce your household energy consumption is simply to unplug unused devices.
-This small change can lead to surprising savings and a greener home.
+One of the easiest and most effective ways to reduce your household energy consumption is simply to unplug unused devices.
+This small change can lead to noticeable savings and a greener home.
 Let’s explore why unplugging matters, how it helps, and easy strategies to make it part of your daily routine.

 What Is Phantom Electricity and Why Should You Care?

 You might be wondering: if a device is turned off, why does it still consume energy?
-The answer lies in how many modern electronics operate.
+The answer lies in how many modern electronics are designed.

 Many devices remain in standby mode to enable features such as: